WordPress/WordPress-Documentation-Style-Guide/docs/2-general-guidelines/8-contributing-to-style-guide.md

 You can contribute to the Style Guide by forking the [GitHub repository for the WordPress Documentation Style Guide](https://github.com/WordPress/WordPress-Documentation-Style-Guide) and opening a pull request on your forked repository.

 If your PR is merged, update the [Changelog](https://make.wordpress.org/docs/style-guide/welcome/changelog/) with the relevant changes.

+You can also send a message in the [#docs channel](https://wordpress.slack.com/archives/docs/) on the official [WordPress Slack](https://make.wordpress.org/chat/).